hiweller/colordistance/cran-comments.md

 ## R CMD check results
-* local check: there were no ERRORs, WARNINGs, or NOTEs
+* local check: there were no ERRORs, WARNINGs, or NOTEs.
 * win-builder: there were no ERRORS or WARNINGS.

 There was 1 NOTE: